Current Dalgleish Centre Projects

 Living better with myeloma: A feasibility implementation study to explore comprehensive survivorship care in a nurse and pharmacist-led multidisciplinary clinic

-Lead Investigators: Associate Professor Amit Khot (Peter MacCallum Cancer Centre) & Ms Trish Joyce (Peter MacCallum Cancer Centre).
+Lead Investigators: Associate Professor Amit Khot (Peter MacCallum Cancer Centre) and Ms Trish Joyce (Peter MacCallum Cancer Centre).

 Collaborating Investigators: Ms Nella Combe (Peter MacCallum Cancer Centre); Ms Hayley Beer (Peter MacCallum Cancer Centre; Myeloma Australia); Ms Emma-Jane Furphy (Peter MacCallum Cancer Centre; Myeloma Australia); Ms Cornelia Dizon (Peter MacCallum Cancer Centre); Mr Mitchell Dyer (Peter MacCallum Cancer Centre); Dr Lisa Guccione (Peter MacCallum Cancer Centre); Dr Sabine Deij (Peter MacCallum Cancer Centre).